 Have you come across a HiPPO in a recent meeting?
-I was at a fantastic Corporate Rebels workshop this weekend where I first heard the term HiPPO.
-Created by Avinash Kaushik, the acronym stands for ‘The Highest Paid Person’s Opinion’.
-This refers to the impact of hierarchy in a meeting where people sometimes defer, for various reasons, to the opinion of the person with the most power, experience or salary.
+This acronym stands for ‘The Highest Paid Person’s Opinion’.
+This refers to the impact of rank or hierarchy in a meeting where people will often fall silent, deferring, for various reasons, to the opinion of the person with the most power and highest salary.

 HiPPOs can get in the way of good decision-making.
 Having a HiPPO in the room can dominate a meeting as it often carries a lot more weight than other voices.
 People may feel too scared to challenge a dominant opinion, even though they may fundamentally disagree with it, while others may pay lip service and be eager to please and toe the line.
 The owner of the dominant voice runs the risk of believing they alone have the best ideas and miss the opportunity of hearing the valuable insights or ideas that come from different voices in the room.
 A leader may be aware of the impact they have on others but it’s not easy to create a culture where people feel its safe to question a HiPPO without fear of reprisal.